Lymphocyte

 A lymphocyte is a type of white blood cell (leukocyte) in the immune system of most vertebrates.
-Lymphocytes include natural killer cells (which function in cell-mediated, cytotoxic innate immunity), T cells (for cell-mediated, cytotoxic adaptive immunity), and B cells (for humoral, antibody-driven adaptive immunity).
-They are the main type of cell found in lymph, which prompted the name "lymphocyte".
+Lymphocytes include T cells (for cell-mediated and cytotoxic adaptive immunity), B cells (for humoral, antibody-driven adaptive immunity), and innate lymphoid cells (ILCs; "innate T cell-like" cells involved in mucosal immunity and homeostasis), of which natural killer cells are an important subtype (which functions in cell-mediated, cytotoxic innate immunity).
+They are the main type of cell found in lymph, which prompted the name "lymphocyte" (with cyte meaning cell).
 Lymphocytes make up between 18% and 42% of circulating white blood cells.

 Types

 The three major types of lymphocyte are T cells, B cells and natural killer (NK) cells.

+They can also be classified as small lymphocytes and large lymphocytes based on their size and appearance.

 Lymphocytes can be identified by their large nucleus.

 T cells and B cells

 T cells (thymus cells) and B cells (bone marrow- or bursa-derived cells) are the major cellular components of the adaptive immune response.
 T cells are involved in cell-mediated immunity, whereas B cells are primarily responsible for humoral immunity (relating to antibodies).
 The function of T cells and B cells is to recognize specific "non-self" antigens, during a process known as antigen presentation.
 Once they have identified an invader, the cells generate specific responses that are tailored maximally to eliminate specific pathogens or pathogen-infected cells.
 B cells respond to pathogens by producing large quantities of antibodies which then neutralize foreign objects like bacteria and viruses.
 In response to pathogens some T cells, called T helper cells, produce cytokines that direct the immune response, while other T cells, called cytotoxic T cells, produce toxic granules that contain powerful enzymes which induce the death of pathogen-infected cells.
 Following activation, B cells and T cells leave a lasting legacy of the antigens they have encountered, in the form of memory cells.
 Throughout the lifetime of an animal, these memory cells will "remember" each specific pathogen encountered, and are able to mount a strong and rapid response if the same pathogen is detected again; this is known as acquired immunity.